 - addScaledVars_states (added var_norm = var/nominal, where var is state) - addScaledVars_inputs (added var_norm = var/nominal, where var is input) - addTimeAsState (Experimental feature: this replaces each occurrence of variable time with a new introduced state \$time with equation der(\$time) = 1.0) - calculateStateSetsJacobians (Generates analytical jacobian for dynamic state selection sets.) - calculateStrongComponentJacobians (Generates analytical jacobian for torn linear and non-linear strong components.
 By default non-linear components with user-defined function calls are skipped.
-See also debug flags: NLSanalyticJacobian and forceNLSanalyticJacobian) - constantLinearSystem (Evaluates constant linear systems (ax+by=c; dx+ey=f; a,b,c,d,e,f are constants) at compile-time.) - countOperations (Count the mathematical operations of the system.) - cseBinary (Common Sub-expression Elimination) - detectJacobianSparsePattern (Detects the sparse pattern for Jacobian A.)
+See also debug flags: NLSanalyticJacobian and forceNLSanalyticJacobian) - constantLinearSystem (Evaluates constant linear systems (ax+by=c; dx+ey=f; a,b,c,d,e,f are constants) at compile-time.) - countOperations (Count the mathematical operations of the system.) - cseBinary (Common Sub-expression Elimination) - detectJacobianSparsePattern (Detects the sparse pattern for Jacobian A.) - dumpComponentsGraphStr (Dumps the assignment graph used to determine strong components to format suitable for Mathematica) - dumpDAE (dumps the DAE representation of the current transformation state) - dumpDAEXML (dumps the DAE as xml representation of the current transformation state)

-- dumpComponentsGraphStr (Dumps the assignment graph used to determine strong components to format suitable for Mathematica) - dumpDAE (dumps the DAE representation of the current transformation state) - dumpDAEXML (dumps the DAE as xml representation of the current transformation state) - evaluateEvaluateParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateFinalEvaluateParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateFinalParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateReplaceEvaluateParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateReplaceFinalEvaluateParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateReplaceFinalParameters (Structural parameters and parameters declared as final are removed and replaced with their value.
-They may no longer be changed in the init file.) - evaluateReplaceProtectedFinalEvaluateParameters (Structural parameters and parameters declared as final and protected parameters are removed and replaced with their value.
-They may no longer be changed in the init file.) - extendDynamicOptimization (Move loops to constraints.) - generateSymbolicJacobian (Generates symbolic Jacobian matrix, where der(x) is differentiated w.r.t. x.
-This matrix can be used to simulate with dasslColorSymJac.) - generateSymbolicLinearization (Generates symbolic linearization matrices A,B,C,D for linear model: $\dot{x} = Ax + Buty = Cx + Du$) - inlineArrayEqn (This module expands all array equations to scalar equations.) - inputDerivativesUsed (Checks if derivatives of inputs are need to calculate the model.) - lateInlineFunction (Perform function inlining for function with annotation LateInline=true.) - partlintornsystem (partitions linear torn systems.) - recursiveTearing (inline and repeat tearing) - reduceDynamicOptimization (Removes equations which are not needed for the calculations of cost and constraints.
-This module requires +d=reduceDynOpt.) - relaxSystem (relaxation from gausian elemination) - removeConstants (Remove all constants in the system.) - removeEqualFunctionCalls (Detects equal function calls of the form a=f(b) and c=f(b) and substitutes them to get speed up.) - removeSimpleEquations (Performs alias elimination and removes constant variables from the DAE, replacing all occurrences of the old variable reference with the new value (constants) or variable reference (alias elimination).) - removeUnusedParameter (Strips all parameter not present in the equations from the system to get speed up for compilation of target code.) - removeUnusedVariables (Strips all variables not present in the equations from the system to get speed up for compilation of target code.) - reshufflePost (Reshuffles algebraic loops.) - simplifyAllExpressions (Does simplifications on all expressions.)

-- simplifyComplexFunction (Some simplifications on complex functions (complex refers to the internal data structure)) - simplifyConstraints (Rewrites nonlinear constraints into box constraints if possible.
+- evaluateParameters (Evaluates parameters with annotation(Evaluate=true).
+Use '-evaluateFinalParameters=true' or '-evaluateProtectedParameters=true' to specify additional parameters to be evaluated.
+Use '-replaceEvaluatedParameters=true' if the evaluated parameters should be replaced in the DAE.
+To evaluate all parameters in the Frontend use -d=evaluateAllParameters.) - extendDynamicOptimization (Move loops to constraints.) - generateSymbolicJacobian (Generates symbolic Jacobian matrix, where der(x) is differentiated w.r.t. x.
+This matrix can be used to simulate with dasslColorSymJac.) - generateSymbolicLinearization (Generates symbolic linearization matrices A,B,C,D for linear model: $\dot{x} = Ax + Buty = Cx + Du$) - generateSymbolicSensitivities (Generates symbolic Sensivities matrix, where der(x) is differentiated w.r.t. param.) - inlineArrayEqn (This module expands all array equations to scalar equations.) - inputDerivativesUsed (Checks if derivatives of inputs are need to calculate the model.) - lateInlineFunction (Perform function inlining for function with annotation LateInline=true.) - partlintornsystem (partitions linear torn systems.) - recursiveTearing (inline and repeat tearing) - reduceDynamicOptimization (Removes equations which are not needed for the calculations of cost and constraints.
+This module requires +d=reduceDynOpt.) - relaxSystem (relaxation from gausian elemination) - removeConstants (Remove all constants in the system.) - removeEqualFunctionCalls (Detects equal function calls of the form a=f(b) and c=f(b) and substitutes them to get speed up.) - removeSimpleEquations (Performs alias elimination and removes constant variables from the DAE, replacing all occurrences of the old variable reference with the new value (constants) or variable reference (alias elimination).) - removeUnusedParameter (Strips all parameter not present in the equations from the system to get speed up for compilation of target code.) - removeUnusedVariables (Strips all variables not present in the equations from the system to get speed up for compilation of target code.) - reshufflePost (Reshuffles algebraic loops.) - simplifyAllExpressions (Does simplifications on all expressions.) - simplifyComplexFunction (Some simplifications on complex functions (complex refers to the internal data structure)) - simplifyConstraints (Rewrites nonlinear constraints into box constraints if possible.
 This module requires +gDynOpt.) - simplifyLoops (Simplifies algebraic loops.
 This modules requires +simplifyLoops.) - simplifyTimeIndepFuncCalls (Simplifies time independent built in function calls like pre(param) -> param, der(param) -> 0.0, change(param) -> false, edge(param) -> false.) - simplifysemiLinear (Simplifies calls to semiLinear.) - solveLinearSystem (solve linear system with newton step) - solveSimpleEquations (Solves simple equations) - symEuler (Rewrites the ode system for implicit Euler method.
-This module requires +symEuler.) - tearingSystem (For method selection use flag tearingMethod.) - wrapFunctionCalls (This module wraps function calls to gain speed up.)
+This module requires +symEuler.) - tearingSystem (For method selection use flag tearingMethod.)